Polynomial-Time Algorithms for Black-Box Distributive Expanded Groups: Introduction

 In our opinion, the most interesting case of the problem of deciding $\cl C$ in $\cl U$ is the case where $\cl C$ is defined within $\cl U$ by a finite set of closed first-order formulas.
 This is justified by the fact that in this case, $\cl C$ satisfies the above definition of deterministic G-decidability in $\cl U$ with the following modification: The algorithm $A$ on input $(1^n,(s_1,\dots,s_m))$ runs in time polynomial in $2^n$ and~$m$.
 See~\cite[Lemma~3.1 (together with its proof) and Remark~3.4]{Ano02}.

 The simplest closed first-order formulas are identities, which define varieties.
-Most of the results in~\cite{Ano02} concern the decidability of finitely based varieties of $\Sigma$-algebras.
+Most of the results in~\cite{Ano02} concern the problem of deciding whether a given black-box $\Sigma$-algebra belongs to a fixed finitely based variety of $\Sigma$-algebras.
 Although in~\cite{Ano02} it is assumed that each element of a black-box $\Sigma$-algebra is represented by a unique bit string (and hence equality testing can be performed without access to an oracle), many of the results in that paper are valid without this assumption.
 We state two of these results here.
 First, every variety of nilpotent groups (resp., Lie rings or Lie $R$-algebras) is deterministically G-decidable in the class of all groups (resp., Lie rings or Lie $R$-algebras).
 Here, $R$ is an arbitrary finitely generated commutative associative ring with~$1$.
 This result follows from~\cite[Corollary~5.1]{Ano02} because for classes of groups, rings, and $R$-algebras, strong G-decidability in the sense of~\cite{Ano02} implies deterministic G-decidability in the above sense.
 Second, suppose $\cl V_1,\dots,\cl V_k$ are varieties of groups such that for all $i\in\{1,\dots,k\}$, we have $\cl V_i\subseteq\cl A\cl N_{c_i}\cap\cl N_{d_i}\cl A$, where $c_i$ and $d_i$ are some nonnegative integers.
 Then $\cl V_1\dots\cl V_k$ is G-decidable in the class of all groups (see~\cite[Proposition~5.2]{Ano02}).

-\subsection{Our Contributions}
+\subsection{Our contributions}

 Suppose $\Omega$ is a fixed finite set of finitary operation symbols.
 An $\Omega$-expanded group is a group, written additively but not necessarily abelian, with an $\Omega$-algebra structure.
 This group (without the $\Omega$-algebra structure) is called the additive group of the $\Omega$-expanded group.
 We assume that the symbols for addition ($+$), additive inverse ($-$), and zero ($0$) do not belong to~$\Omega$.
-See also Definition~\ref{d:Omegaexpgranditsddgr}.
+See also Definition~\ref{d:Omegaexpgranditsaddgr}.
 Furthermore, an $\Omega$-expanded group $H$ is said to be distributive if all the fundamental operations of $H$ associated with nonnullary operation symbols in $\Omega$ are distributive over addition.
 See also Definition~\ref{d:disOmegaexpgr}.